 If you are trolling or casting lures, you are better off going a little bit heavier to avoid snapping your line on a quality fish.
 Line in the 10 to 12 pound class is better.
 Some anglers go even heavier especially when fishing murkier water and if northern pike are present in the lake.

 Bite-offs from northern pike can be a total pain, but most walleye anglers deal with them because they catch more fish with the lighter line.
-You could add a 20 pound fluorocarbon leader to your fishing line to avoid bite-offs, but you’ll probably catch less walleye as a result.
+The lighter line allows you to feel the lighter bites, which helps you catch more walleye.
+It also allows your lures to have better action and your live bait presentations become more natural.

 Types of Fishing Lines